emads22/EventTune-Tracker/README.md

 - **Error Handling**: Catches general exceptions and SQLite errors separately, providing informative error messages.
 - **Logging**: Logs events to facilitate debugging and monitoring.
 - **Email Notification**: Sends email notifications upon successful data processing.
-- **Continuous Execution**: Designed to run continuously for a specified duration.
 - **Modular Design**: Separates concerns into different functions for improved readability and maintainability.
 - **Documentation**: Includes clear docstrings for functions to explain their purpose and parameters.